jmcuneo/cs4241-guides/using.sockets.md

 {/each}
 ```

+Open up the app by pointing your browser to `http://localhost:PORT`, where `PORT` is the port number Vite gave you when you ran `npm run dev`.
 If you open the Svelte app in two different tabs / browsers you'll be able to see that you can send messages back and forth.
-Realtime
-communication is ready to go.
+Realtime communication is ready to go.

 There are lots of applications where a simple relay server can be useful with WebSocket messages.
 For example, we can use the exact same
 server to make a simple “drawing” application.
 We’ll create a `<canvas>` object that fills the entire window, and then send the current